H4ad/english/compositions/05-what-i-do-in-my-free-time.md

 Rarely, I do freelance building websites, APIs and mobile apps which is a very good source of extra money in the month.

 At the past, I had to be more creative because I didn't had a computer powerful enough to play games.
-So, my younger version managed this issue going outside to ride with skateboard and play football.
+So, my younger version managed this issue going outside to skateboarding and play soccer.
-In a little few cases, I was too determinate to ride with skateboard, so me and my friends went to Abaeté, which is a park with a large area and at this park we can find a skate lane with a lot of possibilities to do as many things as we wanted.
+In just a few cases, I was too determinate to ride with a skateboard, so me and my friends went to Abaeté, which is a park with a large area and at this park we can find a skate lane with a lot of possibilities to do as many things as we wanted.

 For the future, I want to spend my free time writing and learning more about programming while I keep doing my freelances to buy new stuffs for my PC and my house.
-Maybe my next shop will be a headphone, I have a good headphone that is Edifier 800bt, but, I want a better headphone with noise cancelling and other fancy stuffs.
-I don't need those things now but I hope the future version of me will be more rich.
+Maybe my next purchase will be a headphone, I have a good one that is an Edifier 800bt, but, I want a better headphone with noise cancelling and other fancy stuffs.
+I don't need those things now but I hope the future version of me will be richer.